 See my tutorial on spoon carving here, and my tutorial on spatula carving (with notes on finishes) here.
 Notes on making a wooden cutting board are here.

-My display table at a local craft market.
+Our display table at an outdoor craft market.

 Black walnut is one of my favorite woods to use.
 This set features a little bit of curly figure in the bowl of the larger spoon.